-Building for 2050, funded by the Department for Business, Energy and Industrial Strategy, highlights the need to construct housing which is low carbon through its design rather than through reliance on technology.
+Building for 2050, funded by the Department for Business, Energy and Industrial Strategy (BEIS), highlights the need to construct housing which is low carbon through its design rather than through reliance on technology.

-The project, which will be delivered by AECOM, will examine the drivers, attitudes, barriers and challenges relating to low cost, low carbon housing.
-It will consider both the pull and push factors from some developers in delivering housing fit for the future.
+The project, which is being delivered by AECOM, examines the drivers, attitudes, barriers and challenges relating to low cost, low carbon housing.
+It considers both the pull and push factors relating to delivery of housing fit for the future.
 Increasing the numbers of such homes being built will contribute to the ambitious targets within the Clean Growth Strategy and reduce energy use and bills for residents, while delivering attractive and comfortable homes.

-The AECOM-led team will capture the experiences of those directly involved with selected low carbon housing developments - reviewing the designs and observing construction activities; assessing the performance of sample dwellings; and determining the performance of selected dwellings in use.
+The AECOM-led team captures the experiences of those directly involved with four low carbon housing developments - reviewing the designs and observing construction activities; assessing the performance of sample dwellings; and determining the performance of dwellings in use.

-The research conclusions will be published and will help shape future policy.
+The research recommendations will be published in 2022 and will help shape future policy.